gfxfundamentals/webgl-fundamentals/README.md

 now open your browser to `http://localhost:8080`

+### Continuous build

+You can run `npm run watch` after you've built to get continuous building.
+Only the article .md files and files that are normally copied are supported.

 #### Build options

 This is mostly for debugging `build.js`.
 Since it takes a while to process all the files